westonstearns/Kaggle-Python-Tutorial/chapter2.md

 #Impute the missing value with the median
 test.Fare[152] =

-#Extract the features from the test set
+#Extract the features from the test set: Pclass, Sex, Age, and Fare.
 test_features = np.array([test.___, ___, ___, ___]).transpose()

 # Make your prediction using the test set